klapo/pyfocs/README.md

 The library consists of the automation script (`PyFOX.py`) used to herd the data from raw format to physically labeled and calibrated data in the netcdf format (see figure).
 Unfortunately pyfocs only supports Silixa Distribute Temperature Sensing (DTS) devices, such as an Ultima or XT, at the moment.
 This library is built around the [xarray](http://xarray.pydata.org) package for handling n-dimensional data, especially in a netcdf format.

 Also included are a family of functions for calculating wind speed from FODS data as well as other common statistical techniques, data manipulation, and diagnostics plots for FODS.
 See the example notebooks for more details.

+Check out our [EGU2020 talk](notebooks/EGU2020/Schilperoort_dtscalibration_pyfocs.pdf) for an overview of both libraries.

 # PyFOX Steps